cisagov/ScubaGear/baselines/teams.md

 Microsoft can proxy the initial URL through their scanning service.
 Their proxy can perform the following actions:

-- Compare the URL with a block list,
+- Compare the URL with a block list.

-- Compare the URL with a list of know malicious sites, and
+- Compare the URL with a list of know malicious sites.

 - If the URL points to a downloadable file, apply real-time file scanning.

 If all checks pass, the user is redirected to the original URL.

 Microsoft Defender includes link scanning capabilities.
-Use of Microsoft Defender is not strictly required for this purpose; any product that fulfills the requirements outlined in this baseline policy group may be used.
+Using Microsoft Defender is not strictly required for this purpose; any product fulfilling the requirements outlined in this baseline policy group may be used.
-If the agency is using Microsoft Defender to meet this baseline policy group, see the following policy of the CISA M365 Security Configuration Baseline for Defender for Office 365 for additional guidance.
+If the agency uses Microsoft Defender to meet this baseline policy group, see the following policy of the CISA M365 Security Configuration Baseline for Defender for Office 365 for additional guidance.

 - [MS.DEFENDER.1.3v1 \| CISA M365 Security Configuration Baseline for Defender for Office 365](./defender.md#msdefender13v1).
   - All users SHALL be added to Defender for Office 365 Protection in either the standard or strict preset security policy.